iannbing/hello-tree-view-menu/README.md

 This is a MVP for TreeViewMenu React component.

-## CRA 2

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) version 2.

-## Code conventions

-An opinionated eslint config for this project [eslint-config-react-airbnb-prettier](https://github.com/iannbing/eslint-config-react-airbnb-prettier).

 ## Usage

 To generate a `TreeViewMenu`, you need to provide data in the following structure.
 You can provide one tree object or an array of multiple trees.